dereke/koda/README.markdown

 <h3>Hello World!</h3>
 ```

-> We will automatically match '/' to 'index.erb' and '/[name]' to '[name].erb'
+> We will provide basic sitemap support, but you can add your own routes
-> however, you can add your own routes in the '/routes/site.rb' file for example...
+> For Example:

 ```ruby
 get '/' do